Critter Science

 Did you know…?

-Marabou storks will also feed on live animals as well, if the opportunity arises.
+These storks will also feed on live animals as well, if the opportunity arises.

 9.)
 The stork pair will couple for life (monogamous).
-When they mate, they will build a large nest out of sticks and the female will lay between 2 – 3 eggs; a few days apart.
+When they mate, they will build a large nest out of sticks and the female will lay between 2 – 3 eggs; laid a few days apart.

 Now a Short Marabou Stork Video!